friflo/Fliox.Examples/README.md

 The examples have a different set of features.
 Their features are listed [below](#features).
 This guides how to add a new or remove an existing features in an application.

-Examples
 - [**DemoHub**](#demohub) - *common* example
 - [**TodoHub**](#todohub) - *minimal* example

-Each example contains three C# projects
+Each example contains three folders / C# projects

 | folder   | project type      | description               | run command                                               |
 |----------|-------------------|---------------------------|-----------------------------------------------------------|